 Disney-owned Miramax Studios was associated with three of the Best Picture nominees: Miramax distributed Chicago and Gangs of New York, and co-produced The Hours (sharing the honors with Paramount).
 New Line released The Lord of the Rings: The Two Towers, and Focus Features distributed The Pianist.
 [This year marked the last year of Miramax boss Harvey Weinstein's 11-year run of consecutive Best Picture nominees (from 1992-2002) - the longest streak for any studio since the Academy limited the number of Best Picture nominees to five in 1944.
 The streak ended with no Best Picture nomination for Miramax's Cold Mountain (2003).]

-In regards to the five Best Director nominees, an upset occurred when exiled fugitive (on a statutory rape charge), 69 year-old Roman Polanski (with three Best Director nominations) took his first Best Director Oscar for The Pianist.
+In regards to the five Best Director nominees, an upset occurred when exiled fugitive (on a statutory rape charge of having sex with a 13 year old), 69 year-old Roman Polanski (with three Best Director nominations) took his first Best Director Oscar for the Holocaust drama The Pianist.
 In addition, with his win he became the oldest Best Director in Academy history, surpassing 65 year-old George Cukor for My Fair Lady (1964).
 His previous nominations were for Chinatown (1974) and Tess(1980).

 The four other Best Director nominations included:

 - Martin Scorsese with his sixth career nomination and fourth Best Director nod (with no wins) for Gangs of New York, after previous nominations for Raging Bull (1980), The Last Temptation of Christ (1988), and GoodFellas (1990).
 His three hour epic of Gotham City's Five Points was in the planning stages for over 25 years

 - British director Stephen Daldry with his second Best Director nomination (with no wins), after a previous nomination for Billy Elliot (2000)